Today I want to talk about a special moment, one that to the outside viewer might have seemed normal enough but to me meant everything.

-This moment occurred a few years ago, when I was still in school.
-That sounds funny; a few years ago, when I was still in school.
-It’s odd, remembering I have been a post-grad for fourteen months now; there’s a diploma hanging on my wall, college books on my shelves, student debt looming over my head like a swinging axe –
+This moment occurred a few years ago, when I was still in college.
+That sounds funny; a few years ago, when I was still in college.
+It’s odd, remembering I have been a post-grad for fourteen months now; there’s a diploma hanging on my wall, college books on my shelves, student debt looming over my head like a swinging axe —

 I was home for the weekend, and my mother’s friends were in town.
 They were her best friends from high school, and as such spent the few days there recounting a shared Indiana childhood and adolescence.
 I’ve learned, through the years, from the women in the house that weekend and other souls met during routine trips up north, what exactly my mom got up to as a teen.
 Stories of parties and church.
 “Stolen” cars and Madonna.
 School fights and broken hearts.
 From what I understand her life lined up pretty well with the plot lines of Molly Ringwald movies, complete with permed hair and puffy prom dresses.
-I hear those stories and an 80s montage plays for me, scored with Prince hits and laughter, staring my mom, young, smiling, full of promise from a world not yet broken.
+I hear those stories and an 80s montage plays for me, to a soundtrack of Prince hits and laughter, starring my mom, young, smiling, full of promise.

 Pause.
 We all know what I was studying, and anyone who even expresses an interest in majoring in English Lit, Creative Writing, or any kind of liberal arts knows this question and answer interaction is the most unpleasant part of the degree.
-The tightness of the face when we reveal our course of study, as if we’ve just admitted our desire to sell crack cocaine (who knows, maybe we have).
+The tightness of the face when we reveal our course of study.
 The look of pity in their eyes, the patronizing smile, and the sudden, uncontrollable urge to share with us their thoughts on a decision they’ve known about for two seconds, of which we’ve agonized over for ages.
-I hate the question, even today when it’s asked in the past tense of what I did study, because despite having a full time job to show for my three and a half years of studying the English language, I’m met with the same looks of chagrin from people who believe I’ve wasted my potential.
+I hate the question, even today when it’s asked in the past tense of what did I study, because despite having a full-time job to show for my three and a half years of studying the English language, I’m met with the same looks of chagrin from people who believe I’ve wasted my potential.

 Back to it then.
 Unpause.